wp-graphql/wp-graphql-woocommerce/docs/configuring-graphql-client-for-user-session.md

 This works for simple streamlined applications that don't rely heavily on cart functionality.
 Note that this example also does not retrieve the updated token from the `woocommerce-session` HTTP response header.

 And if you're using a library or framework like Apollo, configuring middleware and afterware layers are required.
-In this guide, we'll walk you through setting up the Apollo Client and its middleware/afterware to work with WooGraphQL.
+In this section, we'll walk you through setting up the Apollo Client and its middleware/afterware to work with WooGraphQL.

 ## Creating the Apollo Client instance